StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 <a href="/subject-index/#parents-disagreement-with-career">Parents > Disagreement with > Career</a>
 {{< /subjects >}}

-Parents generally want their kids to live a better life -- becoming doctors, lawyers, accountants, engineers, and so forth rather than blue-collar day laborers like themselves (e.g.).
+Parents generally want their kids to live a better life -- becoming doctors, lawyers, accountants, engineers, and so forth rather than blue-collar day-laborers like themselves (e.g.).
 One less-meddlesome approach parents can take is to just highly encourage education and self-discipline and leave their kids to work out the specifics.

 Problems can arise when kids aren't interested in the things their parents think are best.
 For example, if Mom and Dad want you to become a doctor but you want to study history and become a professor at a quiet rural school (a job with a much lower salary and much less prestige), what should you do when Mom and Dad start trying to strong-arm you into applying to Med School (by, e.g., threatening to cut off all financial support)?